javiercanadillas/cnd/assets/module2/Module2.md

 ### Using Cloud Run's service manifest

 Cloud Run is compatible with Knative.
+This means you can use a manifest file to define your service.

+Inspect the file in `$WORKDIR/assets/module2/cloudrun-manifests/myfirstapp-cloudrun-service.yaml`, that looks like this:

 ```yaml
 apiVersion: serving.knative.dev/v1